The Man Who Would Be King (film): Music

 Maurice Jarre scored the film and invited classical Indian musicians to participate in the recording sessions with a traditional European symphony orchestra.
 A key song, which figures within the plot of the movie, is a fusion of the music of the Irish song "The Minstrel Boy" with the lyrics of Reginald Heber's "The Son of God Goes Forth to War".
 This song is heard at key moments in the score, notably being sung by Dravot as he is being executed and as he tumbles to his death.
 The film's performance of "The Minstrel Boy" is by William Lang, late of the Black Dyke Band and the London Symphony Orchestra.

 Release

-The film premiered on 26 November 1975 at the Tehran Film Festival.
+The film premiered on 26 November 1975 at the Tehran International Film Festival.
 It opened on 17 December 1975 at the Coronet and Loew's Astor Plaza in New York City.
 It had a Royal premiere attended by Princess Anne at the Odeon Leicester Square in London on 18 December 1975 before opening to the public on the following day.